Ferdows Garden: History

-Later on, Hossein Ali Khan (Mo'ayyer-ol-Mamalek), a courtier close to Mohammad Shah, followed up the construction of a two-floor Qajar-style mansion within the same area.
+Later on, Hossein-Ali Khan Moayyer ol-Mamalek, a courtier close to Mohammad Shah, followed up the construction of a two-floor Qajaresque Neo-Baroque mansion within the same area.
 During the reign of Naser ed-Din Shah Qajar (1848–1896), the ownership of the enclosure was transferred to Dust-Ali Khan (Nezam od-Dowleh), the son of Hossein Ali Khan.
 He refurbished the complex and renamed it Ferdows.
 Afterwards, Dust-Mohammad Khan, the son of Dust-Ali Khan and the son-in-law of Naser ed-Din Shah, built a new mansion to the south of the enclosure.
 He used the workmanship of architects from Isfahan and Yazd, and named it Rašk-e Behešt, meaning "the Envy of Heaven".